 DeskTime is a time tracking and productivity software that combines project management and project analysis and is great for freelancers and even larger teams who want to monitor projects in one place.

-This tool is 100% automatic, meaning that it starts tracking your time as you start working and identifies productive vs. unproductive URLs and apps you’ve been using.
+DeskTime is one of the most effective apps for time management as it’s 100% automatic, meaning that it starts tracking your time as you start working and identifies productive vs. unproductive URLs and apps you’ve been using.
 It even has its own built-in Pomodoro timer to remind you when to take breaks!

 Trello is a project management app that works by creating cards for each task or project that needs to be completed – like a digital bulletin board where you organize projects in a fun and game-like way.
 You can easily browse through tasks with your teammates and organize the tasks in boards and lists by themes such as “To Do”, “Completed”, “In Progress”, etc. Add comments, pictures, do-dates, and other attachments to customize Trello for you or your team.

-Why you’ll like it: Trello’s highly visual approach makes project management simpler and more enjoyable, so you’re more likely to organize your time effectively.
+Why you’ll like it: Trello’s highly visual approach makes project and time management simpler and more enjoyable, so you’re more likely to organize your time effectively.

-Asana is a customizable task manager app and currently one of the most popular project management software.
+Asana is a customizable task manager tool and currently one of the most popular project and time management apps.
 It can be used for both personal and team work planning.
 Using a system of individual tasks structured into bigger projects (boards), Asana lets you arrange work into Teams, Projects, and Tasks.
 You can also set deadlines and stay on track of every stage of your projects, all the while seeing the big picture.

 Why you’ll like it: Asana lets you visualize your workflow and helps to stay focused on your goals, projects and smaller day-to-day tasks for effective time management.